1 London Street,

 In addition to the above, a member of staff sits on the fundraising committee for PALS (a charity for disabled children) and another is on the Wargrave Lido fundraising committee.

 Governors / school involvement

-Some staff members have taken on school governor roles at places such as the Salesian College in Farnborough and The Avenue Special Needs Academy.
+Some staff members have taken on school governor roles.
 Many of our staff with children of school age are active on their local parent teacher associations.

 One member of staff is a volunteer sailing instructor and there are numerous others that volunteer as a football coaches for under 7’s, under 8’s and under 9’s teams.